Skule History and Traditions

 Godiva Week

-Godiva Week (named after an iconic figure in Engineering lore) kicks off the winter semester each year; the Blue & Gold committee organizes a week of charity events, competitions, and fun traditions.
-These events primarily focus on deciding the Spirit Heads for the next year.
-These spirit heads include Mr. Blue and Gold, Lady Godiva, and Ultimate Frosh, all of whom you’ll get to meet this year at frosh week.
-You will also see the infamous chariot race!
+Godiva Week kicks off the winter semester each year; the Blue & Gold committee organizes a week of charity events, competitions, and fun traditions.
+These primarily focus on deciding the Spirit Heads for the next year.
+These Spirit Heads include Mr. Blue and Gold, Lady Godiva, and Ultimate Frosh, all of whom you’ll get to meet this year at F!rosh Week.
+You’ll also see the infamous chariot race!

 Iron Ring